Asuza/Contact-Form-7-Newsletter/readme.md

 ## Installation ##

-1. Upload `contact-form-7-constantcontact to the `/wp-content/plugins/` directory
+1. Upload `contact-form-7-constantcontact` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to Contact > Constant Contact menu in the WordPress sidebar
-1. Enter your Constant Contact login information
+1. Enter your Constant Contact Access Token
 1. Configure the Constant Contact section on the Contact Form 7 "Edit" form page

 ## Frequently Asked Questions ##